 - Drinking – No one ever thinks they’re as drunk as they are.
-But it doesn’t take much alcohol to slow you reactions and lower you alertness.
+But it doesn’t take much alcohol to slow your reactions and lower your alertness.
 Rather than take the risk, get a lift or call a taxi.

 - Using mobile phones – In the technological age, being disconnected from your phone feels like losing a limb.
 But there’s no real reason for using your phone while driving; no text is that important, no tweet is that funny.
 Not only that, being caught picking up your phone while driving will now cost you money and points on your license.

 New year, new car?
-Why not pop down to one of our showrooms for find out about the latest deals from Mazda and Suzuki!
+Why not pop down to one of our showrooms to find out about the latest deals from Mazda and Suzuki!